bgwebagency/who-wants-to-be-a-javascriptaire/README.md

 #### Answer: B

-The Date() class produces an output of the current date.
-The year, month, day, hours, minutes, seconds and milliseconds are noted here.
+`new Date()` will return the current date and time followed by the two specified dates in the format "YYYY-MM-DDTHH:MM:SS.sssZ", where "Z" represents the UTC time zone offset.

-The format to be used is "YYYY-MM-DDTHH:mm:ss.sssZ".
-The format calls ISO 8601.
+`YYYY-MM-DDTHH:mm:ss.sssZ` is a format used to represent dates and times in the ISO 8601 standard.
+It consists of the following components:

-YYYY is the year, with four digits (0000 to 9999), or as an expanded year of + or - followed by six digits.
+- `YYYY`: Four-digit year (0000 to 9999), or as an expanded year with + or - followed by six digits.
 The sign is required for expanded years. -000000 is explicitly disallowed as a valid year.

-MM is the month, with two digits (01 to 12).
-Defaults to 01.
+- `MM`: Two-digit month (01 = January, 02 = February, and so on).
+It defaults to 01.

-DD is the day of the month, with two digits (01 to 31).
-Defaults to 01.
+- `DD`: Two-digit day of the month (01 to 31)

-T is a literal character, which indicates the beginning of the time part of the string.
-The T is required when specifying the time part.
+- `T`: A separator indicating the start of the time component

-HH is the hour, with two digits (00 to 23).
+- `HH`: Two-digit hour of the day in 24-hour format (00 to 23).
 As a special case, 24:00:00 is allowed, and is interpreted as midnight at the beginning of the next day.
 Defaults to 00.

-mm is the minute, with two digits (00 to 59).
+- `mm`: Two-digit minute of the hour (00 to 59).
 Defaults to 00.

-ss is the second, with two digits (00 to 59).
+- `ss`: Two-digit second of the minute (00 to 59).
 Defaults to 00.

-sss is the millisecond, with three digits (000 to 999).
+- `.sss`: Millisecond component (000 to 999).
 Defaults to 000.

-Z is the timezone offset, which can either be the literal character Z (indicating UTC), or + or - followed by HH:mm, the offset in hours and minutes from UTC.
+- `Z`: A suffix indicating that the time is in UTC (Coordinated Universal Time), with no offset.
+It can either be the literal character Z (indicating UTC), or + or - followed by HH:mm, the offset in hours and minutes from UTC.

 </p>
 </details>